es24h/es24h.github.io/_posts/2025-03-06-query-match-phrase.md

 If you do care about the order of the search terms, use the `match_phrase` query.
 This query only returns documents that contain the exact *phrase:* each of the search terms, in the exact order that they have been provided in the query.

-To use the `match_phrase` query, the earlier search request becomes:
+Using the `match_phrase` query, the earlier search request becomes:

 ```json
 GET books/_search